The Arousal video Game AnnotatIoN (AGAIN) Dataset: AGAIN Dataset

 The annotation task was administered through the PAGAN platform \cite{melhart2019pagan}, using the \emph{RankTrace} annotation method \cite{lopes2017ranktrace}.
 PAGAN is an online annotation platform developed to be an easy-to-use software for crowdsourcing annotation tasks with a focus on \emph{one-dimensional time-continuous annotation} using three different methods. \emph{RankTrace} \cite{lopes2017ranktrace}, an ordinal annotation framework, \emph{GTrace} \cite{cowie2013gtrace}, a bounded annotation scale which gathers continuous data that can be converted to a Likert-like format, and \emph{BTrace}, which is a binary annotation tool for both time-continuous and discrete annotation, inspired by \emph{AffectRank} \cite{yannakakis2015grounding}.
 We have chosen \emph{RankTrace} as our annotation framework for this dataset.

 \emph{RankTrace} allowed us to collect data in an unbounded fashion (see Fig. \ref{fig:pagan:ranktrace}).
-This type of data is best interpreted as subjective, ordinal labels as it preserves the relative relationships between datapoints \cite{yannakakis2018ordinal}.
+Due this collection method, the value range of the annotation is not bounded between 0 and 1, which can make it significantly harder to use the data for certain tasks---for example applying regression.
+However, this type of data is best interpreted as subjective, ordinal labels as it preserves the relative relationships between datapoints \cite{yannakakis2018ordinal}, and therefore is well suited for preference learning tasks.
 The unbounded trace means that users can always adjust their annotations higher or lower than previous values, which alleviates much of the guesswork compared to when users annotate on an absolute and objective scale \cite{martinez2014don}.
 The ordinal nature of the annotation follows the cognitive process of human evaluation, as it provides a trace which factors in habituation \cite{solomon1974opponent}, anchoring bias \cite{damasio1994descartes, seymour2008anchors} and recency-effects \cite{erk2003emotional}.
+To preserve this subjectivity encoded in the annotation, we apply data transformation (i.e. normalisation and pairwise transformation) based on individual sessions.